What does a good kindergarten homeschool schedule look like?

 SNACK/LUNCH

-We eat together.
-Sometimes we clean up the living room, spread out a large blanket, and have picnic time.
+We don’t snack much but lunch is another time for our family to come together.
+Sometimes we clean up the living room, spread out a large blanket, and have an indoor picnic.
+Most days its just eating and being together.

 QUIET READING TIME